-What are the top animation training programs in the world?
+What are the top international animation training programs?

 |1||Vancouver Film School||British Columbia|

-Our 2020 rankings of the top animation training programs in the world, excluding the US.
+Our 2020 rankings of the top international animation training programs, excluding the US.

 For this ranking we only consider professional training programs, that is, non-degree programs such as certificate, diploma, and similar programs that are not formal 4-year bachelor's degrees.
 For an explanation of our ranking criteria, click here.

 Correction: Gobelins was mistakenly included at #2 in these rankings when we first published in early April.
 The school should have instead been included in our separate rankings of schools and colleges offering formal (four-year) degree animation programs, and not included in this set of rankings at all.
 We corrected the mistake on April 20, 2020.
 Prior to this date, schools currently ranked 2 through 25 would have been ranked one spot lower.
 We apologize for the error and any confusion it may have caused.

 Vancouver Film School (VFS) opened its doors to a class of 12 Film Production students in 1987.
 Today, this entertainment arts school has eight campuses that serve more than 1,000 students enrolled in what the school describes as 15 “signature post-secondary programs — spanning every aspect of the entertainment arts — that are developed and taught by award-winning industry professionals.”
 Each program’s “intensive curriculum evolves along with demands of the industry, and the best, current industry practices.”